A travel guide to

 Getting around on the Washington DC metro

 If you’re going to be seeing Washington DC’s famous landmarks and tourist hotspots, you’re going to need a map of the metro.
-Download Mapway’s free Washington DC app for a free map of the metro that’s clear and easy to read.
+Download our free Mapway app for a free map of the Washington DC metro that’s clear and easy to read (the Mapway app also includes all our other cities!), the app is available on iOS and Android.
+The route planner is also really useful to see the best route options and how long each journey will take.
+It also works offline so no need to worry about Wifi and data.

 Tickets and the SmarTrip card